ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Adapter for JDBC User's Manual.md

 The following system requirements should be satisfied in order to install and run jdbcAdapter.
 Also, there are some required configuration for jdbcAdapter to propery performs.

-For detailed information about system requirements, please contact Altibase's Customer Support site (http://support.altibase.com/en/).
+For more detailed information about system requirements, please contact Altibase's Customer Support site (http://support.altibase.com/en/).

 #### OS